mSpy Review 2024: Is This Parental Control App Any Good?

 Bottom Line

 mSpy is a pretty solid surveillance app, but it’s a poor parental control app.
 It’ll allow you to read all of your child’s text, messaging app, and email messages, but it only has fairly basic parental control features.
 It can block websites and apps, track browsing and call history, track your child’s location, create geofences, and send you alerts if your child types a predefined word or phrase.
-But it can’t filter websites by category, set screen time limits, or supervise your child’s YouTube usage. mSpy can be challenging to set up as its advanced features require you to root or jailbreak the target phone, and its customer support is a mixed bag. mSpy has no free trial or free plan, and it offers no money-back guarantee.
+But it can’t filter websites by category or set screen time limits. mSpy can be challenging to set up as its advanced features require you to root or jailbreak the target phone, and its customer support is a mixed bag. mSpy has no free trial or free plan, and it offers no money-back guarantee.

 The listings featured on this site are from companies from which this site receives compensation and some are co-owned by our parent company.
 This influence: Rank and manner in which listings are presented.